borntofrappe/fullstack-d3/README.md

   // set attributes and properties
   ```

-- existing element modify the position and text of the labels, not to mention the position and size of the bars
+- modify existing element in the position and text of the labels, not to mention the position and size of the bars

   ```js
   binGroups.filter(yAccessor).select("text");